 I found this video of late Elizabeth Taylor doing her smokey eyes.
-She uses eyeshadows, tho.
-She goes over eye socket with dark shadows and under eyes and does light grey over eye lids for contrast.
+She uses eyeshadows.
+She goes along on her eye sockets and under eyes with dark shadows the use light grey over her eye lids for contrast.

 It took me forever to finish this blog as there are so many variations, looks and techniques available for smokey eyes, so settling into something simple was pretty hard.
 Hope you find this useful and enjoy smokey eyes more.
 Everyone born with beautiful eyes so you better smoke them hot!